flyteorg/flyteidl/gen/pb-protodoc/flyteidl/admin/common.proto.rst

 This general categorization specifies how much queue time an execution can tolerate.
 This can be extended in the future to make other execution-time decisions.

+.. _api_enum_value_flyteidl.admin.QualityOfService.QUALITY_OF_SERVICE_UNDEFINED:

+QUALITY_OF_SERVICE_UNDEFINED
+  *(DEFAULT)* ⁣Default: no quality of service specified.

 .. _api_enum_value_flyteidl.admin.QualityOfService.QUALITY_OF_SERVICE_HIGH:

 QUALITY_OF_SERVICE_HIGH
-  *(DEFAULT)* ⁣Guarantees that this execution will begin as soon as requested and incur no queueing time.
+  ⁣Guarantees that this execution will begin as soon as requested and incur no queueing time.

 .. _api_enum_value_flyteidl.admin.QualityOfService.QUALITY_OF_SERVICE_MEDIUM: